2021 Official Rules

 19. CONTINGENCY PROGRAMS:

 A. Contingency programs are sponsor-based programs developed to reward competitors based on a predefined set of criteria per event and/or overall season performance.
-Participation in contingency programs is at the anglers' discretion and will not be regulated by AIM.
+Participation in contingency programs is at the anglers' discretion.

 20. UNIFORMS, WRAPPED BOATS, ETC.: